indunilperamuna/invoiceninja/docs/email_settings.rst

 Email Settings
 ==============

-Email communication with your clients is an important part of the Invoice Ninja invoicing process – sending invoices via email, notifying clients that an invoice is due, reminding clients about overdue payments, and more.
+Email communication with your clients is an important part of the Evoice invoicing process – sending invoices via email, notifying clients that an invoice is due, reminding clients about overdue payments, and more.

-With the Email Settings feature, you can specify certain settings and designs for the notification emails your clients receive from your Invoice Ninja account.
+With the Email Settings feature, you can specify certain settings and designs for the notification emails your clients receive from your Evoice account.

 The Email Settings page includes two sections: **Email Settings** and **Email Designs**.